 There are many nearby options on the mainland as well.
 The UNESCO town of Trogir is just the other side of the airport, while the magnificent Krka National Park is an hour away by bus.
-Many make is a national park double by taking in Plitvice Lakes as well.
+Many make it a national park double by taking in Plitvice Lakes as well.

-Closer to home, Klis Fortress is better known as Meereen to Game of Thrones fans (here is how you get there by bus from Split), and inland Dalmatia is a fascinating cultural and adventure playground, just 30 minutes by car from the coast.
-Many locals have little idea what is ‘behind the mountain.
+Closer to home, Klis Fortress is better known as Meereen to Game of Thrones fans (here is how you get there by bus from Split), and Inland Dalmatia is a fascinating cultural and adventure playground, just 30 minutes by car from the coast.
+Many locals have little idea what is ‘behind the mountain’.
 Here are 25 things they are missing – and you are, too.

 It has the oldest cathedral in the world.

 It has a rare painting of the Prophet Mohamed.

 The last legal Roman Emperor was killed here, more than 150 years after another Roman Emperor built his retirement home in the city, which later became a UNESCO World Heritage Site.